Looking for the best day trips from Paris?

 On the way out, stop at the Studio Nympheas, home to the Foundation’s Shop, and pick up a souvenir.

-Mont-Saint-Michel abbey is one of the first UNESCO World Heritage Sites.
+Mont-Saint-Michel Abbey is one of the first UNESCO World Heritage Sites.
+Visiting this mind-boggling place is one of the most epic day trips from Paris.

 The worship of Saint Michel on the holy mount started in 708.
 Soon it became one of the most important places of pilgrimage.
 Benedictine monks began the construction of the abbey in the 10th century.